 We are also able to offer assistance when it comes to boarding the aircraft.
-If you require any support, please speak to the Special Assistance team.
+If you require any support, please speak to your airline to book Passenger Assistance.

 We recognise that travel can be exciting, but it can also be challenging for some passengers.

 It is not unusual to find yourself in unfamiliar locations when travelling and feel more stressed than usual.
 Make your journey through the Airport easier with our top tips:

 - Pre-plan your journey to the Airport before your day of travel.
 This will help you familiarise yourself with the route and is likely to reduce anxiety on the day.

 - Prepare some notes with your flight departure and arrival times, and if you are connecting to another flight, information to help you transfer to your next flight.
 The more information you have to hand in, the less stressed you will feel.

 - Give yourself plenty of time to arrive at the Airport, check in any luggage and get through security into the Departure Lounge.
 Being in a rush can have a negative effect on your stress levels.